 Significant and chronic pain that lasts for an extended period of time can have a profound impact on physical and mental health.
 Chronic pain can cause stress that may lead to high blood pressure, heart disease, decreased immunity, sleep disturbances, depression, anxiety and other health concerns.
 Getting prompt, quality pain relief is essential not just for getting rid of pain, but also for maintaining good health and improving quality of life.

 Pain management refers to any medical interventions, therapies, treatments, counseling and other forms of support that can help eliminate or alleviate the pain and its impact.
 In some cases, pain management is temporary and is used until the pain is completely gone.
 In chronic pain management, the goal is to make the pain more bearable, and treatment may need to be ongoing.

 It is important to keep in mind that management does not need to lead to more pain.
 You do not always need to have surgery or medication with many side effects that cause more discomfort before providing relief.
 Choosing the right combination of solutions and seeking out less invasive options can improve your quality of life more quickly.
-Always consult with a professional, like the dedicated team at Spine Institute of North America, to come up with a customized plan to address your conditions and the underlying causes of your pain.
+Always consult with a professional, like the dedicated team at Spine INA, to come up with a customized plan to address your conditions and the underlying causes of your pain.

 Who Can Use Pain Management?